Design of streets, civic square and coworking yards as social urban tissue for London's Design District community

 HNNA, 6A Architects, Adam Khan Architects, Architecture 00, Barozzi Veiga, David Kohn Architects, Mole Architects, Selgas Cano

-The largest single regeneration project in the United Kingdom is underway on the Greenwich Peninsula.
-With first phases complete, Schulze+Grassov was asked to help create a framework for the public realm of the Peninsula Central District that is set to become one of the densest car-free neighbourhoods in the world.
+The largest single regeneration project in the United Kingdom is realised on the Greenwich Peninsula.
+With first phases complete, Schulze+Grassov was asked to help create a framework for the public realm of the Peninsula Central District that has now become one of the densest car-free neighbourhoods in the world.

 Appreciating our principle of using the public realm of the city as a platform for building strong urban communities, the developer appointed us as part of a team of 9 architects to: co-author the architect’s brief, ensuring a successful integration of buildings and public realm; and design all of the open spaces, including coworking yards and central square.
-This compact neighbourhood is set to welcome over 1,800 creatives working out of 16 purpose-designed buildings.
+This compact neighbourhood is now welcoming over 1,800 creatives working out of 16 purpose-designed buildings.

 The public realm is to the Design District what a table is to a good dinner party.
 An important democratic platform for communication and community building.
 In the open spaces of the district we are meeting other people and over time we get to know other members and businesses in the community.